HomeReviews › Miro

 The natural comparison is FigJam or Lucidspark — FigJam wins if your designers already live in Figma, Lucidspark on diagram-heavy work; Miro wins on breadth: templates, integrations and workshop facilitation.
 Decide by which one fits the job above, not by the louder brand.

-My ex-banker filter is simple: does Miro remove a real cost — time, errors, missed revenue — bigger than what it charges?
+The ex-banker filter — the same yardstick on every review (how we review): My ex-banker filter is simple: does Miro remove a real cost — time, errors, missed revenue — bigger than what it charges?
 If the job above is genuinely yours, it's worth a look.
 We never publish fake or “exclusive” prices, so always confirm the current plan on their site.

 Visit Miro →